 The allocation of key management emoluments is based on property numbers under management after allocating a share of costs to non RSL subsidiaries.
-In 2019/20 the allocation was based on the proportion of group services costs borne by the Association, with the change in the basis of allocation of costs in 2020/21 considered to be more representative of the executive management costs of the Association.
+There is a reduction in the value allocated to Cube in 2021/22 due to the shorter trading period.

-2021 £ 000 2020 £ 000 Aggregate emoluments payable to key management 144 .
-78 (including pension contributions and benefits in kind) During the periods the key management's emoluments (excluding pension contributions) fell within the following band distributions: More than £nil but not more than £10,000 1 More than £10,000 but not more than £20,000 5 5 More than £30,000 but not more than £40,000 1 -
+Aggregate emoluments payable to key management (including pension contributions and benefits in kind) 2022 £ 000 21 2021 £ 000 144 During the years the key management's emoluments (excluding pension contributions) fell within the following band distributions: More than £10,000 but not more than £20,000 More than £30,000 but not more than £40,000 5 - 5 1

-There were six senior officers in post during the year ended 31 March 2021.
+There were six senior officers in post during the year ended 31 March 2022.
 Key management personnel in the year were as follows:

-Martin Armstrong Group Chief Executive Tom Barclay Group Director of Property and Development Olga Clayton Group Director of Housing and Care Steven Henderson Group Director of Finance Graham Isdale Group Director of Corporate Affairs Elaine Melrose - to 30 September 2020 Group Director of Resources
+Martin Armstrong Group Chief Executive Tom Barclay Group Director of Property and Development Olga Clayton Group Director of Housing and Care Steven Henderson Group Director of Finance Graham Isdale Group Director of Corporate Affairs